AdobeDocs/experience-platform.en/help/tags/extensions/server/tradedesk/overview.md

 ## Next steps

 This guide covered how to send server-side event data to [!DNL The Trade Desk] using the [!DNL The Trade Desk] Real-Time Conversions API extension.
-From here, it is recommended to expand your integration by creating distinct rules that send specific conversion events as applicable.
+From here, it is recommended to expand your integration by creating distinct rules that send specific conversion events as applicable per campaign.
 For more information on event forwarding capabilities in [!DNL Adobe Experience Platform], read the [event forwarding overview](../../../ui/event-forwarding/overview.md).

 See the [!DNL The Trade Desk] documentation on [best practices for the [!DNL The Trade Desk] Real-Time Conversions API](https://www.facebook.com/business/help/308855623839366?id=818859032317965) for more guidance on how to effectively implement your integration.